ntfwc/Chat_Controlled_Gamepad/README.txt

 Set-up
 --------------------------
 Make sure the user has proper permissions to access and write to the uinput device.
 This is not usually default.
-One quick hack, which I will say is probably not good security wise to do in a system being used by multiple people, is to simply give everyone read write access to the device with the command: sudo chmod a+rw /dev/uinput or, as root: chmod a+rw /dev/uinput
+One quick hack, which I will say is probably not good security wise to do in a system being used by multiple people, is to simply temporarily (it will be reverted on next boot up) give everyone read write access to the device with the command: sudo chmod a+rw /dev/uinput or, as root: chmod a+rw /dev/uinput